zpenoyre/astromet.py/docs/fit().rst

 (by a factor of about 5?).
 For dim sources (G>13) only along scan measurements are recorded.

-Working with angles such that 0 degrees points towards Equatorial North and 90 degrees towards East we can define a set of viewing angles, or better yet use the nominal Gaia scanning-law_ to find the actual times and angles Gaia visited a patch of sky.
+Working with angles such that 0 degrees points towards Equatorial North and 90 degrees towards East we can define a set of viewing angles, or better yet use the nominal Gaia scanning-law (now with predicted observations all the way to the end of DR5! gaiascanlaw on github) to find the actual times and angles Gaia visited a patch of sky.

 ::